robert17/iotf-rtd/docs/devices/libraries/java.rst

 				e.printStackTrace();
 			}

-			//Connect to the IBM IoT Foundation
+			//Connect to the IBM IoT Platform
 			myClient.connect();

 			//Generate a JSON object of the event to be published